atomisthq/docs/docs/getting-started/putting-atomist-to-work.md

 ```

 `@atomist` listens for GitHub activity on a particular repo and notifies in its associated slack channel.
 In order to have `@atomist` listen to a specific repo and notify in the channel you just invited it to it needs to know which repo to listen to.
 If one is not already set when you invite `@atomist` to the channel, it will ask you for a repo name.

-> screen shot

-> @atomist: which repo ?

-> @jryanday: sprockets

-> @atomist: Sweet!
-All set to go now.

-Now Atomist can talk to GitHub, listen for activity in a specific repo, and notify in the Slack channel we just invited it to.

-### Next Step...

-That's a rapid tour of using Atomist to work with your projects done, now it's time to enable Atomist to be able to [work with your Continuous Integration and Delivery pipelines...](configure-atomist-with-ci.md).